The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 Varan (Monitor Lizard)

 Large lizard species.
 Dramatic scale pattern.
-Discontinued by Hermès due to CITES regulations.
-Vintage only.
+Discontinued due to CITES regulations.
+Vintage only — typically found on Kelly bags from the 1980s–1990s.

 - Market Position

-- Vintage collector Holy Grail.
-Values increasing due to discontinued status.
-Condition critical—pristine examples command significant premiums.
+- Vintage collector category.
+Values increasing with discontinued status.
+Condition is critical.

 Advanced Calfskin Varieties